-- (a) in relation to property, means a category of properties determined in terms of section 8 of the Act; - (b) in relation to owners of properties, means a category of owners determined in terms of section 15 (2) of the Act; - "Category of properties", means a category of properties determined according to the zoning, use of the property, permitted use of the property, or the geographical area in which the property is situated; - "Contiguous pieces of land held and occupied by one owner", means where two or more continuous pieces of land are held and occupied by one owner and together comprise an area the extent of which is at least 5 hectares; - "Council" means the highest legislative body of the Greater Tubatse Local Municipality as referred to in section 157 (1) of the Constitution and section 18 (3) of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998); - "Economic services", means services for which the tariffs are fixed to recover the full costs of the service, like refuse and sewer services:
+- (a) in relation to property, means a category of properties determined in terms of section 8 of the Act; - (b) in relation to owners of properties, means a category of owners determined in terms of section 15 (2) of the Act; - "Category of properties", means a category of properties determined according to the zoning, use of the property, permitted use of the property, or the geographical area in which the property is situated; - "Child-headed household" means a household where the main caregiver of the said household is younger than 18 years of age.
+Child-headed household means a household headed by a child as defined in terms of section 28(3) of the Constitution.

+- "Contiguous pieces of land held and occupied by one owner", means where two or more continuous pieces of land are held and occupied by one owner and together comprise an area the extent of which is at least 5 hectares: - "Council" means the highest legislative body of the Greater Tubatse Local Municipality as referred to in section 157 (1) of the Constitution and section 18 (3) of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998); - "Definitions, words and expressions" as used in the Act are applicable to this policy document where ever it is used: - "Economic services", means services for which the tariffs are fixed to recover the full costs of the service, like refuse and sewer services: